 Facts about The Reader Magazine and Source Material

-Every year, Noble Media, Inc. (aka The Reader Magazine) publishes and mails 480,000 Reader Magazines.
-These magazines contain 35 million advertisements and 5.7 million articles.
-The Reader is one of 1,739 companies world-wide to receive the designation B-Certified by the non-profit B-Lab, the same designation earned by the globally-respected brands Patagonia and Seventh Generation.
-In 2016, The Reader changed its corporate structure to benefit corporation, laying the legal foundation for it to pursue high standards of social and environmental performance, accountability, and transparency in addition to profit.
+Every year, Noble Media, Inc. publishes and mails 480,000 Reader Magazines, which together contain 35 million advertisements and 5.7 million articles.
+The Reader Magazine is one of 2,180 companies globally that are B-Certified, a special designation also earned by Etsy, Patagonia, and Seventh Generation for maintaining high standards of social and environmental performance.

 In The Beginning

 The first Reader Magazine, published Spring 2001, was nine pages of ads and a three-page section of content called The Redlands Reader.

 Why did I start The Reader?
 I believed people in my local community deserved and needed information that genuinely empowered them, a belief which came from seeing my dad's dignified enthusiasm teaching elementary, high school and community college students (a career that lasted 55 years).
 I loved the idea of getting to create a beautiful physical news object, a desire formed in my earliest years from seeing my mom who, starting in the 1960s, was the executive secretary to the founder of World Vision, where she designed and wrote some of its first pamphlets sent around the world to raise money for marginalized people.
 In truth, I started The Reader because it was a way to pursue what I loved: being an entrepreneur, making things, words, and art.